oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

         ![SQLFW](./images/sqlfw-069b.png "Events Service Rules")

-    - Finally, click on **Actions** to check that the association with the notifaction is enabled
+    - Finally, click on **Actions** to check that the association with the notification is enabled

         ![SQLFW](./images/sqlfw-069c.png "Events Service Rules with notification active")